Best Under $1,000 Gaming and Editing PC Build 2017

 AMD or Intel in 2017?

 That might not have been something I'd have said last year.
-Simply put, the most recent graphics card releases have greatly improved our ability to produce a solid gaming machine at a reasonable budget.
+Simply put, recent releases have greatly improved our ability to produce a solid all around gaming machine at a reasonable budget.

 In the past, I've discussed the advantages of having a good gaming monitor, mechanical keyboard, and mouse to use for your favorite games.
 Today I'll go over what I think is the best value hardware in 2017 and how to shop for the computer that works best with the games you play.